Oman Observer

 The sector is however facing intensifying competition, oversupply, high operational costs and a shortage of teachers, which collectively, are contributing to the increasing pressure on demand.”

 Mahboob Murshed, Managing Director, Alpen Capital (ME) Limited, said, “Decline in oil prices resulted in challenging macroeconomic conditions for the GCC countries and forced the regional economies to exercise fiscal discipline.
 Cost rationalisation and consolidation exercised by corporates and institutions have resulted in job losses and pressure on demand across industries, including the education sector.
+Recent pick-up in oil prices is expected to bring new energy for infrastructural spending and business activities.

 Additionally, there is considerable opportunity for consolidation in the segment which, along with favourable demographics, high disposable income and growing awareness for quality education, is likely to play a pivotal role going forward.”